CiceroIsBack/silverbullet-diff/README.md

   smartCase: true

   # by default shows results in a virtual page, like the built-in search
+  # when set to true, the results will be saved to a regular markdown file
   saveResults: false

   # visually distinguish >>>matched part<<< in shown context